ChamiLamelas/Music_Tab_Project/README.md

 These lines should *only* be present if the timing is supplied in the tab, which is usually not the case.
 Make sure that if the timing is supplied, the 1st configuration line in the configuration file (not counting empty lines or comments) should be

 ```
-timingsupplied=true
+TIMING_SUPPLIED=true
 ```

-More on the configuration file is discussed below in the subsection [Using the Configuration File](#using-the-configuration-file).
+By default, this setting is false.
+More on the configuration file is discussed below in the section [Using the Configuration File](#using-the-configuration-file).

-**(3)** The timing letter ID that signifies the length of a note is assumed to be located above the first digit of the fret that the note corresponds to.
+**(2)** The timing letter ID that signifies the length of a note is assumed to be located above the first digit of the fret that the note corresponds to.
 For example, if note on the E-string 10th fret (D) is meant to be a quarter note, the portion of the input tab that corresponds to this should appear as so:

 ```
    Q